Umute0/cos-consciousness/README.md

 Open-source simulation of consciousness protocol with neural networks and EEG integration.
 # COS-Consciousness

-**Developed by Umut Elveren (@Umute0)**
+**Developed by (@Umute0)**
 COS (Consciousness Simulation Protocol v1.0) is an open-source framework for modeling consciousness using a cyclic, layered information processing model.
 It integrates neural networks and EEG data to simulate continuity and self-awareness.
-Shared by Umut Elveren for the community to try, test, and contribute!
+Sharedfor the community to try, test, and contribute!

 ## Vision
 - Model consciousness with a cyclic framework inspired by "Don't forget to return to this point."